beaulebens/keyring-social-importers/readme.txt

 * "Entities" are expanded (URLs are not t.co, they are the real/final URLs).

 == Changelog ==

+=  =
+* Allow use of the #keyringprivate tag on most services to set the created post to Private.
+Props @johnHackworth for the idea and initial implementation.

 = 2.0 =
  * NEW: Add a Pocket importer, props @roccotripaldi.